Gilmond/code-labs/docs/ci-vso.md

 ![Queued build](../images/vso-queued-build.png)

 Hopefully - in about 30 seconds (depending on queueing time) - you'll get a successful build.
-Click through to instance of the build and you'll be able to inspect the steps that were executed and their outputs.
+Click through to the instance of the build and you'll be able to inspect the steps that were executed and their outputs.

 All we've done so far is restore our NuGet packages - we still need to: